reydisse/cdkn-ghana/src/data/blog/03-post.md

 tags:
     - Education
 ---

+**Reflecting on Innovative Approaches to Enhancing Flood Resilience in Accra; Key Learnings from the CDKN Facilitated Event**

 A recent event organised by the Climate and Development Knowledge Network (CDKN) brought together young people (aged 18 - 35) from diverse institutions to brainstorm solutions to address the urgent issue of flood vulnerability in the Accra Metropolis.
 Through interactive role play sessions and group presentations, this event provided a dynamic platform for participants to delve into the complex nature of flood risks and generate creative, evidence based solutions for climate action in the Metropolis.